kadinshino/boot_dev_hackathon25/docs/architecture.md

 ## Design Philosophy

 The Basilisk ARG is built with two core principles: **accessibility for modders** and **professional code organization**.
-Drawing from GameMaker Language (GML) patterns, we've created a Python-based architecture that feels familiar to game developers while remaining approachable for ARG fans who want to create their own content.
+Drawing from GameMaker Language (GML) patterns, I created a Python-based architecture that feels familiar to game developers while remaining approachable for ARG fans who want to create their own content.

 ## Why Two Development Styles?